MOREAU — The Moreau Planning Board on Thursday voted 4-2 to approve the carbon fertilizer factory proposed for the town’s industrial park.

 Fiction: Landfilling is the best solution for biosolids.

 Fact: Saratoga Biochar’s Carbon Fertilizer™ materially exceeds EPA standards for an excellent quality class A biosolids product.
-Furthermore, Saratoga Biochar removes PFAS and other contaminants that are not regulated to ensure our product is the safest on the market now, and in the future.
+Furthermore, Saratoga Biochar removes PFAS and other contaminants commonly found in biosolids to ensure our product is the safest on the market now, and in the future.

 Fiction: Saratoga Biochar’s fertilizer product will contain dangerous toxins.